siddharthlh24/electrochemical-impedance-fitting-embedded/README.md

 ## Acknowledgments

-This project leveraged AI-powered tools, such as ChatGPT for generation of code and documentation.
+This project leveraged AI-powered tools, such as ChatGPT for generation of bolilerplate code and documentation.
 The assistance provided was crucial in improving development time and implementation.
+AI Tools may guide and assist, but the resposibility of critical thinking and problem solving is ours.